kiwi0fruit/misc/src/socionics-jat/README.md

 ## Summary

 1. The short **descriptions of JAT cognitive functions** that are consistent (I hope) with JATS are given.
 These descriptions are sometimes different from understanding of cognitive functions in other branches of Socionics.
-2. All cognitive functions are called **kinds of thinking**.
-I like HBDI approach [en.wikipedia.org/wiki/Herrmann_Brain_Dominance_Instrument](https://en.wikipedia.org/wiki/Herrmann_Brain_Dominance_Instrument).
+2. All cognitive functions are called **kinds of perceprion** and **kinds of judging**.
+“Sensory perceprion” is used instead of Sensing/Sensorics, “Intuitive perceprion” is used instead of Intuition, “Task-oriented judging” is used instead of Thinking/Logic, “Feelings-oriented judging” is used instead of Feeling/Ethics.
+I also like HBDI approach [en.wikipedia.org/wiki/Herrmann_Brain_Dominance_Instrument](https://en.wikipedia.org/wiki/Herrmann_Brain_Dominance_Instrument) that calls all them the kinds of thinking.
+3. Rational/Irrational names were replaced with Judging/Perceiving as these are more accurate names: please remember Rationalism and it’s attitude to emotional thinking.
+This also helps make contradictions from 5 more clear.
+4. Single-noun terms like intuiter, sensor, feeler and tasker are used.
+Alpha-delta vs. beta-gamma types are translated as **pacific** vs. **resolute** types.
+5. The **contradictions between MBTI and Socionics** are made explicit so the type conversion isn’t possible for introverts.
+Explicit Socionics types names help to achieve this too: INTJ⁠-⁠Ti⁠'⁠-⁠dom vs. INTP⁠-⁠Ni⁠'⁠-⁠dom (Ti'N-IJ vs. Ni'T-IP) that is dominant introverted tasker & judging intuiter vs. dominant introverted intuiter & perceiving tasker.
-3. Concise names for **intermediate and unknown types** were proposed.
-The names extend MBTI types names. **1-16 numbers as names** for reference types were proposed for mixed types notation and speech (+ mnemonics).
+6. Concise names for **intermediate and unknown types** were proposed.
+The names extend MBTI types names. **1-16 numbers as names** for reference types were proposed for unknown and mixed types notation and speech (+ mnemonics).
+Examples: xNTx<1,2>, uNTu(1~2) that are unknown and mixed types from Ne'T and Ti'N-IJ (u stands for μ that stands for mean).
-4. The **contradictions between MBTI and Socionics** are made explicit so the type conversion isn’t possible for introverts.
-5. Rational/Irrational names were replaced with Judging/Perceiving as these are more accrurate names: remember Rationalism and it’s attitude to emotional thinking.
-This also helps make contradictions from 4 more clear.
-6. “Sensory thinking” is used instead of Sensing/Sensorics, “Intuitive thinking” is used instead of Intuition, “Task-oriented thinking” is used instead of Thinking/Logic, “Feelings-oriented thinking” is used instead of Feeling/Ethics.
-7. Modified standard MBTI acronyms for Jung functions (Se', Si', Ne', Ni', Fe', Fi', Te', Ti') and dichotomies (E/I, N/S, T/F, P/J) are used for MBTI partial compatibility purpose.
-Unfortunately there seems to be no way to avoid using standard MBTI acronyms for Jung/JAT functions.
-8. Standard socionics functions symbols (● ○ ▲ △ ◆ ◇ ■ □) and Victor Gulenko’s 8 latin letters (F, S, I, T, E, R, P, L) were abandoned as inconvenient, unpopular in English community or weird :-)
+7. Modified standard MBTI acronyms for Jung functions (Se', Si', Ne', Ni', Fe', Fi', Te', Ti') and original dichotomies (E/I, N/S, T/F, P/J) are used for MBTI partial compatibility purpose (dichotomies that are measured by tests are compatible enough in Socionics and MBTI).
+There seems to be no way to avoid using standard MBTI acronyms for Jung/JATS functions.
+Standard socionics functions symbols (● ○ ▲ △ ◆ ◇ ■ □) and Victor Gulenko’s 8 latin letters (F, S, I, T, E, R, P, L) were abandoned as inconvenient, unpopular in English community or weird.
-9. Some differences between **types** in classical Socionics and **reference types** in Jung-Augustinavichiute-Talanov Socionics are outlined.
-10. Some differences between **information aspects** in classical socionics and Jung-Augustinavichiute-Talanov **cognitive functions** are outlined.
+8. Some differences between **types** in classical Socionics and **reference types** in Jung-Augustinavichiute-Talanov Socionics are outlined.
+Some differences between **information aspects** in classical socionics and Jung-Augustinavichiute-Talanov **cognitive functions** are outlined.
-11. Very basic introduction to quadras is given and discussed **why quadras grouped this way**.
+9. Very basic introduction to quadras is given and discussed **why quadras grouped this way**.
-12. Single-noun terms like intuiter, sensor, feeler and tasker are used.
-Alpha-delta vs. beta-gamma types is translated as **pacific** vs. **resolute** types.
-13. Revised Gulenko's names for types were proposed.
+10. Revised Gulenko's names for types were proposed.

 ## 1. Jung-Augustinavichiute-Talanov cognitive functions

 But there are some differences between definitions of **cognitive functions** in MBTI and in *Jung-Augustinavichiute-Talanov Socionics* (JATS).
-Actually my understanding of Talanov's ideas is a outdated. **JAT cognitive functions** roughly speaking are the ways of thinking:
+Actually my understanding of Talanov's ideas is a outdated. **JAT cognitive functions** roughly speaking are the ways of perception and judging (thinking):

 - Additional **function attitude**:
     - [**Introverted** functions (**I**)] Introverted, passed through oneself, passive, restoring, energy saving functions vs.
     - [**Extraverted** functions (**E**)] Extraverted, directed outwards, active, energy-consuming functions.
 - [**Perceiving** functions (**P**)] Perceiving, instinctive, impulsive functions:
-    - [**Intuitive** thinking (**N**, i**N**tuitive)] Abstract, imaginative, assumptive, associative thinking / perception (breadth of associations) vs.
+    - [**Intuitive** perception (**N**, i**N**tuitive)] Abstract, imaginative, assumptive, associative thinking / perception (breadth of associations) vs.
-    - [**Sensory** thinking (**S**)] Tangible-oriented, detailed, concrete, materially-oriented thinking / perception (orientation to physical reality and physical qualities).
+    - [**Sensory** perception (**S**)] Tangible-oriented, detailed, concrete, materially-oriented thinking / perception (orientation to physical reality and physical qualities).
 - [**Judging** functions (**J**)] Judging, stable, impulse controlling functions (decision-making):
-    - [**Task-oriented** thinking (**T**)] Logical, analytical, algorithmic, task-oriented thinking, reasoning (orientation to formal side and facs) vs.
+    - [**Task-oriented** judging (**T**)] Logical, analytical, algorithmic, task-oriented thinking, reasoning (orientation to formal side and facs) vs.
-    - [**Feelings-oriented** thinking (**F**)] Moral, empathic, sentimental, social-oriented, interpersonal emotional thinking (feelings, emotional regulation of society).
+    - [**Feelings-oriented** judging (**F**)] Moral, empathic, sentimental, social-oriented, interpersonal emotional thinking (feelings, emotional regulation of society).

-- **Ne'** - _Extraverted intuitive thinking_.
+- **Ne'** - _Extraverted intuitive perception_.
 Conjectures, guesses and speculations (e.g. about the essence), ideas, curiosity, novelty seeking.
-- **Ni'** - _Introverted intuitive thinking_.
+- **Ni'** - _Introverted intuitive perception_.
 Fantasy, fictional reality, imagining processes in time, prognostication, prediction, forecasting
-- **Se'** - _Extraverted sensory thinking_.
+- **Se'** - _Extraverted sensory perception_.
 Active actions, confrontation, the accumulation of material resources, aggression, strength.
-- **Si'** - _Introverted sensory thinking_.
+- **Si'** - _Introverted sensory perception_.
 Health, comfort, convenience, safety.
 Perception of sensations.
-- **Te'** - _Extraverted task-oriented thinking_.
+- **Te'** - _Extraverted task-oriented judging_.
 Actions and their algorithms, tools, pattern action-result (formal part of activities organizing).
-- **Ti'** - _Introverted task-oriented thinking_.
+- **Ti'** - _Introverted task-oriented judging_.
 Order, laws, structures, classification, analysis and comparison.
-- **Fe'** - _Extraverted feelings-oriented thinking_.
+- **Fe'** - _Extraverted feelings-oriented judging_.
 Modifying the mood and the emotional state of people hence manipulating their activities (e.g. by means of inspiration and enthusiasm).
 Modifying group activity is specifically important.
-- **Fi'** - _Introverted feelings-oriented thinking_.
+- **Fi'** - _Introverted feelings-oriented judging_.
 Moral judgment and evaluation, building relationships, synchronization of attitude towards something in a group of people, morality.

 Mind that extraverted and introverted functions are specializations on top of their "general" basic functions.
 For example both strong Se' and Si' are good at dealing with physical qualities.
 Both strong Ne' and Ni' are good at dealing with associations.